 Q: Tell our readers about your business.
 What do you do?
 What is your company story?

-Q: Is being in Portland important to you and your business?
+Q: Is being in Oregon important to you and your business?
 Why/why not?

 Q: Where do you look for inspiration?

-Q: We love your product.
+Q: We love your product and are proud to serve it in our barbershop!
 In your own words, what’s better about it than its big-box store competitors?

 Q: What is the most “Portland” thing to ever happen to you?